C-Otto/BitBook/documentation/faq.md

 ## How do I start BitBook?
 Install Java 17 and run `./start.sh`.
 Note that startup might take a few seconds.
-It is finished as soon as you see the `BitBook$ ` prompt.
+It is finished as soon as you see the `BitBook₿ ` prompt.

 Please have a look at [issue #3](https://github.com/C-Otto/BitBook/issues/3) for further information.